Skip to main content

 Key Takeaways

-• OST intermediaries played a substantial and valued role in pandemic response and recovery.
+• OST intermediaries played an expanded and substantial role in pandemic response and recovery.

 • Their efforts suggest they can make a valuable contribution in the future to citywide efforts to assist families and children and press for greater equity in OST programming.